hussainpvt-ctrl/llm-prompt-engineering/README.md

 This repository is created for **educational and research purposes only**.
 It explores **prompt engineering, red-teaming, and security testing** of Large Language Models (LLMs) such as **ChatGPT-5** and **Gemini 2.5 (Flash & Pro)**.

-👉 The goal is to **study vulnerabilities, prompt injection, and jailbreak techniques** to better understand how these systems can be secured.

-❌ **This project must not be used for malicious purposes.**
 ✅ Ethical use only: awareness, education, and research.

 ---